Cambridgeshire Community Services NHS Trust: History

-The trust was established on 1 April 2010.
+The trust became a community NHS Trust on 1 April 2010.

-It was part of two consortium bids for an £800m older people’s service contract for Cambridgeshire and Peterborough Clinical Commissioning Group, first as part of a consortium with Capita and private health firm Circle, and then with Optum, formerly UnitedHealth UK, when Capita opted to withdraw from the process.
+It was part of two consortium bids for an £800m older people's service contract for Cambridgeshire and Peterborough Clinical Commissioning Group, first as part of a consortium with Capita and private health firm Circle, and then with Optum, formerly UnitedHealth UK, when Capita opted to withdraw from the process.

 In April 2015 following the failure of these bids the trust transferred 1,360 staff to Cambridgeshire and Peterborough NHS Foundation Trust and 115 to various other providers.
 It had, however, “won three multimillion pound contracts during 2014-15 to provide sexual health services in Norfolk and Suffolk, as well as the School Immunisation Programme across Cambridgeshire, Peterborough, Norfolk and Suffolk”.
-Subsequently the contract collapsed, after just eight months.
+Subsequently, the contract collapsed, after just eight months.